-The minimum amount initially required to establish a “Temporarily Restricted Net Asset Fund” under Section 5 of Article Seven of the Society Constitution shall be no less than $10,000.
+The minimum amount initially required to establish a “Temporarily Restricted Net Asset Fund” under Section 5 of Article Seven of the Society Bylaws shall be no less than $10,000.
 Amendments shall be no less than an amount that will result in proceeds of $1,000 per year for each year of the projected duration of the Fund.
-The minimum amount required to establish a “Permanently Restricted Net Asset Fund” under Article 7 Section 5 of the Society Bylaws, the Endowment Fund Board has the authority to create subfunds within the Endowment Fund consistent with the needs of the Society…(the current threshold for establishing a subfund is $50,000).
+The minimum amount required to establish a “Permanently Restricted Net Asset Fund” under Section 5 of Article 7 of the Society Bylaws shall be no less than $50,000.
+The Endowment Fund Board has the authority to create subfunds within the Endowment Fund consistent with the needs of the Society.

 Gifts and Deferred Gifts:

 Spending Policy for Endowment Fund:

 - Gifts represented by assets other than cash (or equivalent) or publicly traded securities shall be accepted at Fair Market Value as determined by competent persons or firms approved or engaged by the Board.
 In the alternative, gifts of such assets may be accepted at values determined by the public or private sale thereof as soon as practicable provided the donor shall have agreed to same.

 Gifts that will not shift to the Society all of the interests in the assets given, as for example, gifts of remainders following terms of years or life estates may, in the discretion of the Board, be accorded the same recognition as current gifts of all interests.

 Gifts that are contingent on the action or inaction of parties other than SOT, as for example, gifts in trust subject to a power of appointment or a right of withdrawal or power to amend, will not be accorded full fair-value recognition but thereafter will be so treated upon receipt of evidence acceptable to the Board of waiver or extinguishment of all such rights.